-A. Criteria
+3 A. Criteria

-NEA reaffirms its strong and historical commitments to (1) promoting the cause of public education, (2) preserving the principle of separation of church and state, (3) protecting the economic security of public employees, and (4) achieving racial integration in the public schools and preventing resegregation.
-Consistent with these commitments, NEA is opposed to any privatization or subcontracting program that:
+4 NEA reaffirms its strong and historical commitments to (1) promoting the cause of public education, 5 (2) preserving the principle of separation of church and state, (3) protecting the economic security of 6 public employees, and (4) achieving racial integration in the public schools and preventing resegregation.

+7 Consistent with these commitments, NEA is opposed to any privatization or subcontracting program that:

-- Has the potential to reduce the resources that otherwise would be available to achieve and/or maintain a system of quality public education, or the potential to otherwise negatively impact on public education; - 2.
-Allows public funds to be used for religious education or other religious purposes, or otherwise weakens the wall of separation between church and state; - Places the economic security of public employees at risk, without regard to individual job performance, so that the services in question can be performed by private sector employees; or - 4.
-Has the purpose or effect of causing or maintaining racial segregation, including institutional or systemic racism, in the public schools.
+8 Has the potential to reduce the resources that otherwise would be available to achieve and/or maintain

+9 a system of quality public education, or the potential to otherwise negatively impact on public education; 10 Allows public funds to be used for religious education or other religious purposes, or otherwise

+11 weakens the wall of separation between church and state;

+12 Places the economic security of public employees at risk, without regard to individual job

+13 performance, so that the services in question can be performed by private sector employees; or

+Has the purpose or effect of causing or maintaining racial segregation, including institutional orsystemic racism, in the public schools.

-B. Application of Criteria
+17 B. Application of Criteria

-1. Private School Tuition Voucher Programs
+18 1.
+Private School Tuition Voucher Programs

-a.
+- a.
 NEA opposes private school tuition voucher programs that pay for students to attend private or home schools in order to obtain educational services that are readily available to them in public schools to which they have reasonable access.
-School voucher programs reduce the resources that otherwise would be available for public education, and otherwise impair the ability of the affected public school districts to provide a quality education.

-NEA also opposes the foregoing type of private school tuition voucher programs because they have the potential to reduce the student population in the affected school districts, which in turn could result in the displacement of public education employees.
-This places the economic security of public education employees at risk, without regard to individual job performance, so that the services in question can be performed by private sector employees.

-To the extent that sectarian private schools participate in voucher programs of this type, public funds are used to pay for religious education and other religious activities.
-NEA opposes such participation because it weakens the wall of separation between church and state.

-b.
-NEA does not take a categorical position for or against private school tuition voucher programs that pay for students to attend private schools in order to obtain educational services that are not available to them in public schools to which they have reasonable access-such as, for example, secondary schools for students who reside in school districts that operate only elementary schools, or specialized services for disabled students.
+School voucher programs reduce the resources that otherwise would be available for public education, and otherwise impair the ability of the affected public school districts to provide a quality education. - 24 NEA also opposes the foregoing type of private school tuition voucher programs because 25 they have the potential to reduce the student population in the affected school districts, 26 which in turn could result in the displacement of public education employees.
+This places 27 the economic security of public education employees at risk, without regard to individual job 28 performance, so that the services in question can be performed by private sector employees. - To the extent that sectarian private schools participate in voucher programs of this type, public funds are used to pay for religious education and other religious activities.
+NEA opposes such participation because it weakens the wall of separation between church and state. - b.
+NEA does not take a categorical position for or against private school tuition voucher programs that pay for students to attend private schools in order to obtain educational services that are not available to them in public schools to which they have reasonable access-such as, for example, secondary schools for students who reside in school districts that operate only elementary schools, or specialized services for disabled students. - 37 If the unavailable services are provided by sectarian private schools, NEA would oppose 38 the program to the extent the public funds are used to pay for religious education and/or other 39 religious activities.
+40 If the participating private schools are not sectarian, or if the funds made available to

-&lt;sup>2 These Principles are set forth in summary terms.
-The underlying analysis, and the rationale for the positions taken, are contained in the May 2000 Report of the NEA Special Committee on Educational Privatization.

-If the unavailable services are provided by sectarian private schools, NEA would oppose the program to the extent the public funds are used to pay for religious education and/or other religious activities.